jankovicgd/stac-manager/packages/client/README.md

 You must provide a value for the `REACT_APP_STAC_API` environment variable.
 This should be the URL of the STAC API you wish to interact with.

 If the `REACT_APP_STAC_BROWSER` environment variable is not set, [Radiant Earth's STAC Browser](https://radiantearth.github.io/stac-browser/) will be used by default, which will connect to the STAC API specified in `REACT_APP_STAC_API`.

+**Auth**
+The client uses Auth0 for authentication, which is disabled by default.
+To enable it you must provide values for the `REACT_APP_AUTH0_DOMAIN` and `REACT_APP_AUTH0_CLIENT_ID` environment variables.
+These can be obtained by creating an Auth0 account and setting up a new application.